West End State School: History

 After World War II, West End State School enrolments continued to grow and the multicultural nature of the school became established as the proportion of West End's population born overseas increased.
-By 1950, West End had a substantial Greek population and became known as "Little Athens".'Pauls Make History: First Spray-dried Powder Plant', Queensland Country Life, 3 December 1953, p.
-17 West End's overseas-born population numbered about a third in 1971.
+By 1950, West End had a substantial Greek population and became known as "Little Athens".
+West End's overseas-born population numbered about a third in 1971.
 Greater ethnic diversity was apparent by 1981.
 Vietnamese migrants had taken up residence in West End and outnumbered Greek-born residents.
 Cypriots, Lebanese, Turks and Egyptians also had a strong presence, as well as residents from Britain, Ireland and New Zealand, and the indigenous population.

-Additions were made to the Depression-era brick school building, comprising a western wing extension in 1976 and an east wing in 1983–4.Plan No 11247665, West End State School New Three Storey Wing floor and roof plans, details, 27 July 1976 These additions complied with the intent of planned extensions to both ends of the building, as drawn in December 1934, but not the original floor plan.
+Additions were made to the Depression-era brick school building, comprising a western wing extension in 1976 and an east wing in 1983–1984.
+These additions complied with the intent of planned extensions to both ends of the building, as drawn in December 1934, but not the original floor plan.
 The proposed extensions were located north of stairwells at each end of the building.

 The 1976 extension accommodated one large room on each level: a "general activity" room on the undercroft level; a library on the first floor; and a music and movement room on the second floor.
 The plans were prepared by the DPW and varied from the original plans in several ways.
 The side verandah was not continued along the projection.
 Instead, the new rooms occupied the full width of the wing.
 The floor of the first floor room was higher than the original to allow a higher ceiling in the undercroft area, thereby requiring steps to access the first floor extension.
 These changes are reflected in the elevations, with sill heights and banding not matching the original.
 However, the extension matches the height of the original so that the roof profile is consistent.
 The extension is contemporary in style but complementary to the original in form.